maierfelix/nvk/README.md

 ## Structure:
  - `generator`: code for binding generation
  - `generated`: the generated binding code
- - `examples`: contains a triangle and cube demo
+ - `examples`: ready-to-run examples
  - `lib`: required third party libs
- - `src`: classes for e.g. window and browser creation
+ - `src`: classes for e.g. window creation

 This tool uses a new JavaScript type called [`BigInt`](https://developers.google.com/web/updates/2018/05/bigint) to represent memory addresses returned by Vulkan.
 The `BigInt` type was recently added, so make sure you use a recent node.js version.